Learn

 Rates vary significantly between providers, so comparing the whole market is essential.
 Factors like your health, age, and whether you want the income to increase with inflation all affect the rate you can get.

-• Compare the whole market to secure your best rate
+• Compare the whole market to understand available rates

 • Health, age, and inflation protection all affect what you receive